Update: ‘Production & Deliveries’ section updated.

 Production & Deliveries

-GM plans to have a small dealer network of BrightDrop in the U.S., and it has started opening touchpoints.
+GM plans to have a small dealer network of BrightDrop in the U.S., and it has opened touchpoints.
 The company inaugurated its first outlet (BrightDrop Greater Los Angeles) in Fontana, California in December 2021.
+As of December 5, 2022, there were more than 25,000 reservations and expressions of interest for BrightDrop electric delivery vans.

 BrightDrop Zevo 600 deliveries started on December 17, 2021, with FedEx Express taking the keys to the first five units in Inglewood, California.
 FedEx initially reserved 500 BrightDrop electric light commercial vehicles, and these are a part of that order.
 Later, the company made a reservation for 2,000 BrightDrop electric delivery vans.
 Further ahead, it could add up to 20,000 additional BrightDrop EVs.